Vartry Reservoir

 Vartry Reservoir (Taiscumar Fheartraí) is a reservoir at Roundwood in County Wicklow, Ireland.
-The water is piped from Vartry to a large open service reservoir in Stillorgan in the southern suburbs of Dublin.
+The water is piped from Vartry to a large covered reservoir in Stillorgan in the southern suburbs of Dublin.
 The reservoir is operated by Irish Water.

 The original (lower) reservoir was completed in 1863 and has a capacity of 11.3 billion litres and a maximum depth of 18.3 metres.
 A second embankment, 3.5 km upstream, was completed in 1923 to form the upper reservoir.
 This has a capacity of 5.6 billion litres and a maximum depth of 13.4 metres.